monirsarkar/ms8/README.md

 ## ***About MS8 V1***:

 MS8 is a python based cloning script.
-You can clone unlimited indian facebook accounts by using this tool.
+You can clone unlimite facebook accounts by using this tool.
 This tool works on any Android devices without root.

 ## Install on Termux :
 ```